-The most powerful 2021 Ford Bronco announced so far has a 2.7-liter turbo-6 with 310 horsepower and 400 pound-feet of torque.
+The most powerful 2021 Ford Bronco announced so far has a 2.7-liter twin-turbocharged V-6 that makes 310 horsepower and 400 pound-feet of torque.
 A high-speed desert-running Bronco model will likely have, and need, more power.
-That could come from a 3.0-liter turbo-6 from the Explorer ST or the 3.5-liter turbo-6 from the F-150.
-The high-output variant of this engine in today’s F-150 Raptor and Limited puts out 450 hp and 510 lb-ft of torque.
-A lesser model of this engine makes 375 hp and 470 lb-ft of torque.
+That could come from the 3.0-liter turbo-6 from the Explorer ST or the 3.5-liter turbo-6 from the F-150.
+The high-output variant of this 3.5-liter mill in today’s F-150 Raptor and Limited puts out 450 hp and 510 lb-ft of torque.
+A lesser version of this engine makes 375 hp and 470 lb-ft of torque.

-The 3.5-liter turbo-6 engines would fit in the Bronco, which is based on an updated version of the Ranger’s T6 platform.
-The smart money is on a high-output version of the 3.0-liter turbo-6 with about 400 horsepower.
+The 3.5-liter twin-turbo V-6 engines would fit in the Bronco, which is based on an updated version of the Ranger’s T6 platform.
+The smart money is on a high-output version of the 3.0-liter twin-turbo V-6 with about 400 horsepower.

 Suspension and other hardware

-The high-performance Bronco will need more than just extra power for high-speed desert running.
-It’ll need beefier suspension with lots of room to travel, large tires, and probably unique beadlock-capable wheels.
+The high-performance Bronco will need a beefier suspension with lots of travel, room for large tires, and probably unique beadlock-capable wheels.

 The latest prototype is wearing 17-inch beadlock-capable wheels borrowed from the F-150 Raptor.

 The Bronco is available with 35-inch off-road tires, Bilstein shocks, and high-performance off-road suspension.
 That’s where today’s Bronco ends and the high-performance variant would begin.
 Camouflaged prototypes are rolling on Sasquatch-spec 35-inch tires.
 The BFGoodrich K02 all-terrain tires are LT315/70R17s.

 2017 Ford F-150 Raptor